Installing Sailfish X on Xperia X using Linux

 4.3 Turn off your phone

 4.5 Press and hold the ‘Volume up’ button gently and connect the other end of the USB cable to your phone and wait for the LED to light up BLUE.
 If it turns green then disconnect the cable and try again.

 4.6 Open Terminal on your Linux computer.
 Go to the folder where you unzipped Sailfish OS in step 3.2.

 4.7 Run command shown in chapter 4 “Enter unlock key” of Sony instructions.
-Remember to prepend the command with “sudo”.
+Use the unlock key from chapter 4.0.
+Do not forget to add the ‘0x’ prefix, remove the brackets, and prepend the command with “sudo”.

-The bootloader is now unlocked, allowing you to install Sailfish X to your device.
+The bootloader is now unlocked, allowing you to install Sailfish X on your device.